 American Institute of Biological Sciences (AIBS)

 AIBS membership is open to any interested student.
-Activities of the group during the past year included a Fall AIBS Mixer, to help underclassmen experience the various options for research present on campus; a community service program, kiddy trick-or-treating, to expose children to biology in a fun manner; a Graduate School Seminar, where recent PhD graduates and professors spoke of their experiences in graduate school and gave helpful hints; a Research Internship Seminar, in which students who had experience with internships explained the process and where to look for internships; participation in the campus wide Earth Day Celebration and a trip to the Cleveland Natural History Museum.
+Activities of the group have included a Fall AIBS Mixer, to help underclassmen experience the various options for research present on campus; a community service program, kiddy trick-or-treating, to expose children to biology in a fun manner; a Graduate School Seminar, where recent PhD graduates and professors spoke of their experiences in graduate school and gave helpful hints; a Research Internship Seminar, in which students who had experience with internships explained the process and where to look for internships; participation in the campus wide Earth Day Celebration and a trip to the Cleveland Natural History Museum.

 References: American Institute of Biological Sciences.
 (2008).
 AIBS Student Chapters.
 Retrieved August 23, 2008, from http://www.aibs.org/student-chapters/

 James, F. C. (1997, Nov.).
 AIBS 50th Anniversary.
 Bioscience, 47(10), 643-656.